zeta-chain/docs/docs/validators/node.md

 ## CLI

 ZetaChain Core is built with the Cosmos SDK.
-There is an `—help` flag that can be used with any subcommand to learn its use and syntax.
+There is an `--help` flag that can be used with any subcommand to learn its use and syntax.

 ```bash